science-digital/sd-integration-tool-template/README.md

 # Local Development and Testing

-We start by building the template as is to verify the development environment and start in a known good working state.
+We start by building the template "as is" to verify the development environment and start in a known good working state.
+Once you understand how to build, deploy and interact (provide inputs and retrieve outputs - both locally and on the deployed instance) you can progressively customise the template with your functionality.

 ## Install Development Dependencies:

-After installing the dependencies you should be able to run the commands provided to check the dependencies are correctly installed by verifying the expected output (versions may differ slightly).
+After installing the dependencies listed below you should be able to run the commands provided (in the "Test Install" section) to check the dependencies are installed correctly (versions may differ slightly).

 - [Install Git](https://git-scm.com/downloads)
 - [Install IVCAP CLI](https://github.com/ivcap-works/gene-onology-term-mapper?tab=readme-ov-file#step-2-install-ivcap-cli-tool-)